VolkanSah/Awesome-Audio-Visualizer/README.md

 # 🎧 Awesome-Audio-Visualizer

 Welcome to **Awesome-Audio-Visualizer**, an open-source tool that transforms audio into stunning visual effects.

 This project was born from the passion to create a customizable and scalable visualizer that works not only for personal music but also for videos and live streams.

+## 🚀 Why Pygame?
+Performance That Actually Works!

+This project showcases the **true power of Pygame** for modern desktop applications:
+- **60+ FPS** smooth visuals (while most audio visualizers struggle at 24-30 FPS)
+- **Native performance** without Electron bloat and memory leaks
+- **Real-time responsiveness** that web-based tools simply can't match
+- **Pure Python power** - no JavaScript nonsense needed!

+**Pygame isn't just for retro games!** It's the perfect framework for high-performance visual applications, scientific tools, and creative projects.
+Feel the difference of native desktop performance! 💪en!

 ⚠️ **No official Apple support!** It might run on macOS, but honestly, I don't care.
 > Best experience on **Linux**.
 Works on **Windows** too, but enjoy the combo of Realtek + FFMPEG + Windows.
 Good luck! 😏